-Modern golf club sets have stronger lofts compared to historical set (from the 1970’s and 1980’s).
+Modern golf club sets have stronger lofts compared to historical sets (from the 1970s and 1980s).
 The issue is that we need to keep high lofts on our wedges.
-The result is a 8-10º gap between manufacturers 9-iron and pitching wedge.
+The result is an 8-10º gap between manufacturers 9-iron and pitching wedge.

 Most manufactures solution was to create a new club to sell to you – called a gap wedge or approach wedge.
 Click here to read more about wedge lofts.

 Most full-set and iron sets come with a pitching wedge, and some come with a sand wedge.
 This is plenty for when you begin the game.
 As you progress you may want to look at adding an approach (gap) wedge, but this is not a necessity.

 A putter is a flat-faced club that is used for rolling the ball into the hole once you are near or on the golf green.